fantasyland/static-land/README.md

 #### Cons

   - We have to pass around modules more often.
-    In fantasy-land most of generic code can be written using only methods, we have to pass types representatives only for `of` and `empty`.
-In static-land we have to pass around modules for any generic code.
+    In Fantasy Land most of generic code can be written using only methods, we have to pass types representatives only for `of` and `empty`.
+In Static Land we have to pass around modules for any generic code.

-### How to add compatibility with static-land to your library
+### How to add compatibility with Static Land to your library

 Simply expose some [module](docs/spec.md#module) that work with types that your library provides or with types defined in another library or with native types like Array.

 Modules don't have to be simple JavaScript objects; they can also be constructors if desired.
 The only requirements are:

-- this object contains some static methods from static-land; and
+- this object contains some static methods from Static Land; and
-- if it contains a method with one of the names that static-land reserves, that method must be a static-land method (obey laws etc.).
+- if it contains a method with one of the names that Static Land reserves, that method must be a Static Land method (obey laws etc.).

-#### Example 1. static-land module for Array
+#### Example 1.
+Static Land module for Array

 ```js
 const SArray = {